hiicharles/getdata-008/README.md

 The CodeBook will explain everything about this course project.
 That includes

         - data source
-        - the required tidy process
+        - the tasks to tidy the data
-        - the script
+        - the run_analysis.R script
-        - the output
+        - the expected result

 ### output.txt